 TIPS FOR RE-HEATING AFTER BEING FROZEN:

 - As individual servings, I recommend reheating on the stove and not the microwave.
 Frozen recipes always defrost better this way.
-Cook in a small pot at medium heat fo 7-10 minutes until the soup has defrosted and is warmed thru.
+Cook in a small pot at medium heat for 7-10 minutes until the recipe has defrosted and is warmed thru.
 You may want to add a tiny bit of water to help loosen up the sauce and ingredients.
 Adding 1/4 tablespoon at a time, you don’t want to water down the recipe.

 - Or pull the number of servings you are looking to eat from the freezer. the night before, and store in the fridge to defrost overnight.
 Then follow the instructions above for reheating from the fridge.